nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - Impact of work: Do we fundamentally believe that the work we’re doing matters?
 ---
 ![psychological safety](psychological_safety.png)
 ---
+### not significantly connected with team effectiveness @Google
+- Colocation of teammates (sitting together in the same office)
+- Consensus-driven decision making
+- Extroversion of team members
+- Individual performance of team members
+- Workload size
+- Seniority
+- Team size
+- Tenure
+---
 ## Sources